linkedin/datahub-gma/docs/how/releases/continuous-releases.md

 ## Automatic Publishing

-Automation is done with a [GitHub workflow](../../.github/workflows/gh-version.yml) that will create the GitHub release and then publish to bintray for every push of the `main` branch.
+Automation is done with a [GitHub workflow](../../.github/workflows/gh-version.yml) that will create the GitHub release and then publish to artifactory for every push of the `main` branch.

-This workflow relies on the `BINTRAY_USER` and `BINTRAY_KEY` secrets, which should be a user on Bintray with permissions to our project, and their api key, respectively.
+This workflow relies on the `ARTIFACTORY_USER` and `ARTIFACTORY_KEY` secrets, which should be a user on Artifactory with permissions to our project, and their encoded password, respectively.
 The exact user and key don't really matter, it is very easy to change in the event that we need to.